binbinher/holbertonschool-low_level_programming/binarytree/README.md

 # C - Binary trees

+## General :heavy_check_mark:

-This is a team project in which we learned about the details, advantages, and disadvantages of using trees as data structures.
-We learned about how to qualify trees as well as how to traverse them.
-Throughout the project, we implemented binary, binary search, AVL, and Max Binary Heap trees.
+This is a team project in which we learned about the details, advantages, and disadvantages of using binary trees as data structures.

-## Tests :heavy_check_mark:
+We learned about what i the difference between a binary tree a d binary search tree.
+As well as the different traversal methods to go through a binary tree.

 ## Header File :file_folder: